Ice Age 2: The Meltdown (video game): Reception

 The game received "mixed or average" reviews from critics.
 Metacritic gave the Wii version of the game a mixed or average score of 66 out of 100, based on nine reviews.
 The PlayStation 2 version received a score of 68 out of 100, based on nineteen reviews.
 The GameCube version received a score of 67 out of 100, based on nine reviews.
 The Xbox version received a score of 68 out of 100, based on sixteen reviews.

-GameSpot gave the Wii version a 7 out of 10 saying that the game is a fun engaging platformer that ought to appeal to multiple audiences but criticizing it for its brevity saying that it takes no more than a few hours to complete, while the GameCube and Xbox versions received a 7.3 out of 10, writing, "A kid-friendly platformer with more heart than your average film-to-game marketing tie-in, Ice Age 2 can be quite fun—for as long as it lasts".
+GameSpot gave the Wii version a 7 out of 10 saying that the game is a fun engaging platformer that ought to appeal to multiple audiences but criticizing it for its brevity saying that it takes no more than a few hours to complete, while the GameCube and Xbox versions received a 7.3 out of 10, writing, "A kid-friendly platformer with more heart than your average film-to-game marketing tie-in, Ice Age: The Meltdown can be quite fun—for as long as it lasts".

+By 2008, the game sold nearly 2 million units worldwide.